OuadiElfarouki/llama.cpp/README-sycl.md

 GGML_SYCL_DEVICE=0 ./build/bin/main -m models/llama-2-7b.Q4_0.gguf -p "Building a website can be done in 10 simple steps:" -n 400 -e -ngl 33
 ```

-Otherwise, you can run the script :
+Otherwise, you can run the script:

 ```sh
 ./examples/sycl/run_llama2.sh
 ```

-*Notes :*
+*Notes:*

 - By default, `mmap` is used to read the model file.
 In some cases, it causes runtime hang issues.
 Please disable it by passing `--no-mmap` to the `/bin/main` if faced with the issue.